-Then you cut the seed stalks off and prepare your rhubarb to be overwintered by mulch.
+Then, cut the seed stalks off and prepare your rhubarb to be overwintered by mulching it.
 You’ll want to dry the seeds in a dehydrator before you store them over the winter.
-You can also store the seeds in a freezer inside a Ziploc bag.
+You can also store the seeds in a freezer inside a sealed bag.

 Rhubarb isn’t a typical veggie, so a lot of people have no idea how to use it.
 Here are some suggestions for ways to use it.

 - Make some strawberry rhubarb jam – it’s a kid favorite!

 - Try baking a strawberry rhubarb pie, which is a classic dessert with a mixture of sweet and sour.